tldr-pages/tldr/pages/common/go-doc.md

 # go doc

-> Show documentation for package or symbol.
+> Show documentation for a package or symbol.
 > More information: <https://golang.org/cmd/go/#hdr-Show_documentation_for_package_or_symbol>.

 - Show documentation for current package: